Lawrence Papaleo

-Lawrence Papaleo is an American soccer coach and former player.
+Lawrence Papaleo (born 22 December 1989) is an American real estate agent and former professional soccer player who played as a forward.

 Career

 He netted his first college goal for Syracuse Orange in a 1–2 defeat to Hartwick College.

 Trialling with Bałtyk Gdynia of the Polish third tier in 2012 for one week, Papaleo signed for the club, getting his work permit in February.
-Despite not being able to speak Polish, he was able to communicate to his teammates as they spoke English and helped him ensconce into the team.
+Despite not being able to speak Polish, he was able to communicate with his teammates as they spoke English and helped him ensconce into the team.

 Personal life

 The son of Joe and Maureen Papaleo, he has two sisters.
 Besides soccer clubs, Papaleo supports the American football team Dallas Cowboys and the New York Yankees baseball team.